PunkUnicorn/The-Return-of-Tom-Thumb/Event - Return to the giants house.md

 ## Supernatural aid
 The equipment they need, a balloon, with a basket for the four of them could become available in a convenient way, perhaps already obvious.
 It could be a balloon with a basket and it's powered by music.
 Music makes it go up and can bias the direction depending on the angle the music is coming from below the balloon.

+- Also the giants house is half in the plane of clouds, so a balloon, if they go high enough in it, could theoretically reach it.
+The high clouds are too thin on air though, so it's difficult to play music.

 ## Crossing the first threshold
 ## Travelling to the expansive forest
 - Could drop in on Kim